 Why did so many men start speaking in the women’s session?
-Some may think that this is an attempt to allow the members of the First Presidency two opportunities to speak during each conference.
+Some may think that this is an attempt to allow the members of the First Presidency more opportunities to speak during each conference.
 But this doesn’t hold water.
-Each member of the First Presidency had already spoken at least onece during the conference.
+Each member of the First Presidency had already spoken at least onece during the conference and got two chances to speak before the change.
 Plus, it’s 2020.
 The internet exists.
 These men have the email addresses of virtually every active woman in the church and can send us any message they’d like to at any time.
 The entire First Presidency hasn’t felt the need to address women before — or perhaps ever.
 Why now?

 I honestly don’t know why this change was made.
 No clear reason has been given publicly for the change.
 It just … happened.
 It’s the not knowing that has me worried and concerned.
 I’m not being unreasonable or unfaithful here.
 I’m questioning my value and place because of the optics of the women’s session.

 I suppose someone could assert that the reason there need to be so many men present is that women can’t preside at a meeting because they don’t have keys — that a priesthood holder must be present for the meeting to be valid.
 I think this is false.
-A YW class president preside at her meeting without a priesthood holder present.
 Priesthood holders are not required to be at every women’s meeting or to lend legitimacy to every activity.
 Why?
 I submit it’s because we actually do believe these women have authority to act in their offices.
 I say we believe it, because we act like it.
 (At least sometimes we act like we believe it.)
 We have also stated in an authoritative source, the Gospel Topics Essay titled Joseph Smith’s Teachings About Priesthood, Temple, Women that “[w]omen did receive authority to preside in the women’s organization.”